necat101/Chronos-CLGCM/README.md

     ```bash
     # On Windows
     setup.bat
     # On Linux/macOS
     bash setup.sh
     ```

     This will create a `chronos_matmul` library file in your project root.

-    If this does not compile for you, try manually installing the kernel by navigating to the chronos root directory and running `pip install .`
+If this fails, you can try running `pip install .` from the project root.

-    for CUDA support, please install the cuda accelerated version of torch by running the following command: `pip install torch torchvision torau dio --index-url https://download.pytorch.org/whl/cu121`

 -----